rust-lang/log/rfcs/0000-structured-logging.md

 log!(<unstructured message> ; <structured data>)
 ```

 The `;` and structured values are optional.
-If they're not present then the behaviour of the `log!` macro is the same as it is today.
+If they're not present then the behavior of the `log!` macro is the same as it is today.

 As an example, this is what a `log!` statement containing structured key-value pairs could look like: